centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

     ispapi -g OR ispapi --gui
 ```

-*  From the executable/portable file by simply openning it
+*  From the executable/portable file by simply openning it, it will immediately start the GUI

 # Tool Features

-This section provides you with a quick introduction to all the features included in this tool.
+This section provides you with a quick introduction to almost all the features included in this tool.

 ## Manage Your Account Remotely